ialbert/biostar-central/README.rst

 Registered Users
 ^^^^^^^^^^^^^^^^

 All privileges that anonymous users have.
-In addiont they may post questions if their reputation exceeeds a limit (the default is zero), may post answers and comments.
+In addition they may post questions if their reputation exceeeds a limit (the default is zero), may post answers and comments.
 Notifications, email and messages are private and are only visible to the user.